kristindawn/DC_OpenRefineTufts/_episodes/01-working-with-openrefine.md

 ## Undo / Redo

 It's common while exploring and cleaning a dataset to discover after you've made a change that you really should have done something else first.
 OpenRefine provides `Undo` and `Redo` operations to make this easy.
+We are not going to do this right now, but if you want to try it later you can use the steps in the Solution below.

+>## Solution
-1. Click where it says `Undo / Redo` on the left side of the screen.
+>1.
+Click where it says `Undo / Redo` on the left side of the screen.
 All the changes you have made so far are listed here.
-2. Click on the step that you want to go back to, in this case the previous step.
+>2.
+Click on the step that you want to go back to, in this case the previous step.
 The added columns will disappear.
-3. Notice that you can still click on the last step and make the columns reappear, and toggle back and forth between these states.
+>3.
+Notice that you can still click on the last step and make the columns reappear, and toggle back and forth between these states.
-4. Leave the dataset in the state in which the `scientificNames` were clustered, but not yet split.
+>4.
+Leave the dataset in the state in which the `scientificNames` were clustered, but not yet split.

-Important: If you skip this step, your solutions for later exercises will not be the same as shown in those exercise solutions.
+{: .solution}

+## Common Transforms.
-## Trim Leading and Trailing Whitespace
+### Trim Leading and Trailing Whitespace

 Words with spaces at the beginning or end are particularly hard for we humans to tell from strings without, but the blank characters will make a difference to the computer.
 We usually want to remove these.
 OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.
+We don't have any of these in this exercise, but it is a useful tool to know about.

 1. In the header for the column `scientificName`, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.